asagi4/comfyui-prompt-control/README.md

 ### Everything broke, where are the old nodes?

-If you really need them, check out the [legacy branch](https://github.com/asagi4/comfyui-prompt-control/tree/legacy).
-However, I will not fix bugs in that branch, and I strongly recommend just migrating your workflows to the new nodes.
+If you really need them, you can install the [legacy nodes](https://github.com/asagi4/comfyui-prompt-control-legacy).
+However, I will not fix bugs in those nodes, and I strongly recommend just migrating your workflows to the new nodes.

 You can have both installed at the same time; none of the nodes conflict.